Planning for the Future

 Have live load deflection tests been done on the Arena roof trusses ,if so what were the results ?

-Tony Morabito asked 12 months ago
+Tony Morabito asked over 1 year ago

 Thanks for your question.
 Watson Engineering, who has led the engineering assessments of the arena over the years, will be in attendance at the open house on Thursday from 4:00 pm to 7:00 pm.
 Please consider attending to discuss some of these technical questions.